Circularity Scotland: Bottle return scheme firm 'on brink of collapse'

 "While this work is ongoing, we instructed staff to go home on Thursday 8 June.

-"The unfortunate reality is that, at this point, we are not able to confirm whether our staff will be paid for this month or whether they will be able to return to the office.
+"The unfortunate reality is that, at this point, we are not able to confirm whether our staff will be paid for this month or whether they will be able to return to the office."

-"The board recognises that this is an extremely difficult time for our people and is working tirelessly to find a solution.
+The statement added: "The board recognises that this is an extremely difficult time for our people and is working tirelessly to find a solution.

 "We have remained in communication with our staff throughout and will provide updates to them at the earliest possible time."